tlcpineda/ts_tools/README.md

 Development started as standalone files, run either as executable files or wrapped in an action script within Photoshop, before the set up of this GitHub account.

+## Directory
+* __mod_01.py__ (PDF Comments Scraper) - creates a CSV file containing all the comments in the PDF file.
+CSV file is used in pasting the comments to respective PSD files.

 ## Project Tags (Personal)

 | Project ID | Title | Short Description |